 Meanwhile, Boley’s daughter Diana (Jennifer Salt) shows more sympathetic interest and they stay to listen to the old man’s tales of ancient myths, only to be rudely interrupted by the flapping of wings by night, something eagerly battering at the roof of the shack and eventually starting a blaze which takes Willie but the other pair manage to flee.

-With the skeleton tucked under his arm, they take shelter at a local motel, run by one of the more familiar faces in the film, Grayson Hall from TV series, Dark Shadows.
+With the skeleton tucked under his arm, they take shelter at a local motel, run by one of the more familiar faces in the film, Grayson Hall from the TV series, Dark Shadows.
 As two of the gargoyle clan attempt to retrieve their relative’s skeleton, one is hit by a passing truck, his limp body taken inside by the doc, with a view to making a lot of dosh from the planned exploitation of the fabulous beast.

-All this interference raises the hackles of the head Gargoyle honcho (played by Bernie Casey, also seen in John Carpenter’s In The Mouth of Madness and Dr. Black, Mr. Hyde) – naturally, being the big boss, he has the best costume and make-up.
+All this interference raises the hackles of the head Gargoyle honcho (played by Bernie Casey, also seen in John Carpenter’s In The Mouth of Madness and Doctor Black, Mr. Hyde) – naturally, being the big boss, he has the best costume and make-up.

 Following some talky scenes which don’t develop the story whatsoever and leave all the human characters even more dislikable, Diana is kidnapped by Bernie (let’s assume that’s the Gargoyle’s name too) and he tells her, having taught himself English, that his kind only mean to exist as a race, not to cause the humans harm.